iPhone 5s: Using Touch ID

 - Hold the phone as you normally would when unlocking it and touch the adjacent outer areas of your fingertip, instead of the center portion you initially scanned.

 - If you have trouble enrolling one finger, try enrolling a different finger.

 - As you use Touch ID, it will continue to learn and improve recognition of your fingerprint.

 - Using Touch ID sets your Require Passcode setting to Immediately.
-You still have the option of entering your passcode simply by sliding to unlock.
+You can still enter your passcode simply by sliding to unlock.

 - If you unintentionally slide and reach the passcode entry screen, you can still use Touch ID to unlock your iPhone (as long as there haven't been five unsuccessful attempts to recognize your finger).

-- Touch ID works only for fingers that you have enrolled.
-You can enroll up to five fingers using Settings > General > Touch ID & Passcode > Touch ID.
+- Touch ID works only for fingers that you enrolled.
+You can enroll up to five fingers using Settings > Touch ID & Passcode.

 - With each additional finger that you enroll, it may take slightly longer for Touch ID to recognize your finger when you use it.

 You can use Touch ID to unlock your phone without having to enter your passcode every time.
 There are two ways you can unlock with Touch ID: